Close

 HR Standards of Success

 There are certainly multiple components that lead to the success of an organization, but it can be argued that effectively managing the human resources of a company is the most important determinant of that company’s long-term success.
 And the effective management of the HR function depends on more than just the HR department.
 Getting it right takes an active team approach that includes the HR department as well as supervisors and managers all the way up to the CEO.
 And just like on any successful team, members each have critical roles.
-It’s important to note that all of these functions are ongoing, interrelated and should be conducted in as near to “real-time” as possible.
+It’s important to note that all of these functions are ongoing and interrelated, and should be conducted in as near to “real time” as possible.

 Equilibrium: It's important to understand the need to maintain equilibrium between labor demand and supply.
 For Standard, this does not mean we start the hiring process right before we need staff.
 The HR department works directly with department managers and is fully integrated into our ongoing and upcoming work schedule to help determine future requirements for labor.
 It is based on proactive action, not reaction.